l-stephen/Code-Challenge-Instructions/README.md

 # Code-Challenge-Instructions

-1. Go to the github repo for the code challenge
+1. Fork and clone the repository

-2. Fork and clone the repository
+2. Read the ReadMe and Code!

-3. git clone code-challenge.bundle
+3. When done with the challenge enter the following commands in the terminal:

-4. Read the instructions and code!
+4. git add -A

-5. When done with the challenge
+5. git commit -m 'Added my solution'
-  1. Zip your files
+6. git push origin master
-  2. Send me your zipped file on slack
+7. Slack me a link to your repo!